 Further, field development plan has been approved by Directorate General of Hydrocarbons ('DGH') as on 23 June 2017.
-Accordingly, the cost incurred on the aforesaid fields from 23 June 2017 are capitalised directly to development cost.
+Accordingly, the cost incurred on the aforesaid fields from 23 June 2017 is capitalized directly to development cost.

-7. PROPERTY, PLANT AND EQUIPMENT
+8. PROPERTY, PLANT AND EQUIPMENT